DarynOngera/urlxpanda/extension/README.md

 ## API Integration

-The extension connects to the URLXpanda backend API running on `localhost:8000`.
+The extension connects to the URLXpanda backend API running at `https://urlxpanda-production.up.railway.app`.
 The API provides:

 - URL expansion with redirect following
 - Open Graph metadata extraction